-To increase versatility, it's possible to use different event ID numbers
+To increase versatility, it's possible to use different

-transition (by default, an OFF frame):
+frame) and INACTIVE transition (by default, an OFF

-The ON and OFF coding of CBUS is not entirely consistent with the event
+The ON and OFF coding of CBUS is not entirely consistent

-transition of a JMRI Sensor to an OFF or
+ACTIVE or INACTIVE transition of a JMRI Sensor to an OFF or

 can do this.
 For example,

 defines a sensor that goes ACTIVE when an OFF frame with ID number 18 is received, and goes INACTIVE when an ON frame with ID number 21 is received.

 CBUS event numbers (usually) contain a node number in

 their most-significant bytes.
-You can specify the node number either
+You can specify the node number

-preceeded by the node number:
+itself, preceded by the node number:

 or by using the letters "N" and "E" to specify the separate parts:

-You can mask off part of the CBUS packet, so any values in the
+You can mask off part of the CBUS packet, so any values in

 "M" indicates the start of a hexadecimal mask that will be applied, where 1 bits in the mask will be zero bits in the resulting value.
 In the example above, "18" through "1F" will match.
 This is particularly useful for matching e.g. CBUS short events, where parts of the packet include the node number which should (usually) be ignored.

-Finally, it's possible to connect a Sensor to
+Finally, it's possible to connect a Sensor to arbitrary

-arbitrary can frames by specifying their data content as a hex string,
+CAN frames by specifying their data content as a hex string,

 indicated by "X":

 This allows the Sensor to disregard any intrinsic meaning to "ON" and "OFF" events, and allows it to respond to any frame on the layout.

+JMRI automatically attempts to create Sensor objects from the traffic that it hears on the CBUS.
 When JMRI hears an ON or OFF event on the CBUS, it creates a Sensor using the corresponding event ID.
 This automatically-created sensor defaults to the ON event setting the Sensor ACTIVE and the OFF event setting INACTIVE.

-Because events are not intrinsically associate with specific hardware objects, and because people can use event IDs in many ways, this doesn't do what's desired.
+Because events are not intrinsically associated with specific hardware objects, and because people can use event IDs in many ways, this doesn't do what's desired.
 When it doesn't, you can manually create the proper Sensors using the Add... button on the Sensor Table.

 receiving them, and the type letter is "T" instead of "S",